ryanschuhler/docker-webteam/README.markdown

 * Liferay Instance
 	* This is your running instance of liferay
 	* Notice you can add files to the `/www-docker/liferay/configs` or `/www-docker/liferay/deploy` folders and when you start up your server it will deploy these files for you using the entrypoint.sh script
+	* If you want to download your own bundle instead of using the url to download, you can do so by adding a `bundle.zip` to the `/liferay/bundle` folder
-	* If you set the `MODULES_URL` in docker-compose.yaml it will download and deploy your modules from a github repo (not working yet)
+	* If you set the `WORKSPACE_URL` and `WORKSPACE_DIR` in docker-compose.yaml it will download and deploy your modules from a github repo